jncfa/live-ubuntu-from-docker/README.md

 - init-rootfs: debootstrapped rootfs
 - lite-image: image that contains most packages, but no desktop environment
 - live-image: complete image with desktop environment, kernel, and installer
-- squashfs-builder: converts the rootfs to a squashfs image
+- squashfs-builder: converts the live-image rootfs to a squashfs image
 - iso-builder: builds the live ISO image
 - iso-archive: dummy docker stage that just copies the iso to the result folder